webdragon63/Bluebugger/README.md

  # BLUEBUGGER DESCRIPTION

-bluebugger is a simple implementation of the bluebug technique which was discovered by Martin Herfurt
+Bluebugger is a simple implementation of the bluebug technique which was discovered by Martin Herfurt

 Yes, all this could also be done using rfcomm / minicom.